canonical/opensearch-operator/docs/how-to/upgrade.md

 units = data['applications']['opensearch']['units']
 for name, unit in units.items():
     msg = unit['workload-status'].get('message', '')
-    if 'Rollback incompatible' in msg or 'Rollback unsupported' in msg: print(name)
+    if 'Rollback incompatible' in msg or 'Rollback unsupported' in msg or 'force-refresh-start' in msg: print(name)
         break
 ")